 Another very important feature is whether the mutual fund is an index fund or an actively managed fund.

 An index fund – also known as a passively managed fund – invests in only the stocks or bonds listed in a specific index.
-For example, an S&P 500 Index fund owns only the 500 stocks listed in the Standard & Poor’s 500 index and nothing more.
+For example, an S&P 500 Index fund owns only the 500 stocks listed in the Standard and Poor’s 500 index and nothing more.
 The only investment decision a portfolio manager makes is to re-balance the portfolio when the S&P 500 Index changes the composition of its listings—hence, the name passively managed.
 The investment performance of an index fund will match the investment performance of the index it tracks, less fees and expenses.

 An actively managed fund, on the other hand, seeks to outperform the investment performance of the index it tracks.
 In an actively managed fund, a portfolio manager makes investment decisions on which individual stocks to buy, sell, or hold based on research and analysis—hence, the name actively managed.
 Because the fund must hire a portfolio manager to research and make decisions, the investment advisory fees for actively managed funds are significantly higher than passively managed funds.